proxmox/proxmox-backup/docs/backup-client.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :term:`FUSE` implementation for the pxar archive allows you to mount a
-file archive as a read-only filesystem to a mountpoint on your host.
+file archive as a read-only filesystem to a mount point on your host.

 .. code-block:: console